 You can expect about 150 tons of fruit made into everything from windmills to champagne bottles to mythical creatures and beyond.
 The locals take this opportunity to get creative with their citrus art, but they do adhere to a different theme (this time being "parties around the world") every year.

-All sorts of different events are on offer.
-There’s the Sunday Corsos des fruits d’or (Procession of Golden Fruit Floats) when decorated floats move along the Promenade du Soleil bordering the sea accompanied by musicians, folk groups and majorettes.
+All sorts of different events are on offer during the Menton Lemon Festival.
+There’s the Corsos des Fruits d’Or ("Golden Fruit Parades") which happen every Sunday at the Promenade du Soleil.
+This is when the ginormous sculptures strut down the street, accompanied by musicians, folk groups, and majorettes.

-There are evening processions followed by fireworks over the bay.
-The Biovès Gardens host the Jardins de Lumières (Gardens of Light) which fill with sound and light effects.
-There are various exhibitions in the Palais de l’Europe, next to the Gardens such as the Craft and Orchid Fair of flowers and traditional products of the region inspired by lemons: jams, jellies, honey and liqueurs; soaps and perfumes and glass engravings, ceramics and more.
+Then, there are evening processions followed by fireworks over the bay.
+The Biovès Gardens host the Jardins de Lumières ("Gardens of Light"), which exhibit the artworks in displays of light and sound.
+There are various exhibitions in the Palais de l’Europe, next to the Gardens, such as the The Orchid Festival, where you can pick up citrus-inspired jams, jellies, honey, soaps, and perfumes.

 Local bands play during the day and there are evening shows at the Palais de l’Europe.
 There are various guided tours (of a jam factory and the lemon grove, for instance), and the chance to visit the gardens of the Palais Carnolès, which has the largest collection of citrus fruit in Europe, from grapefruit trees to kumquats.

 Some of the events are free, but you need to buy tickets to see the parades.
 See the website for more information.

 A popular stop along the Côte d'Azur, Menton has a blissful, warm climate.
 It's surrounded by mountains, offering it a stunning backdrop, and is right on the border of Italy.